|Mary Craig Ministries|

 "Samuel Adams saw himself as a conserver of the New England Puritan tradition.
 He was ahead of his time; for example, he declined to accept a slave as a gift, appealed to the American Indians for aid in the Revolution, and extended public education in Massachusetts to girls.
 He has become a "mostly forgotten" founder, though Thomas Jefferson called him "truly the Man of the Revolution" and many credit him as the Father of America more than George Washington...."

 John Adams' Religious Views: First vice president of the United States under George Washington, second President of the United States.
+John Adams, while holding a fervent belief in and reverence for God and Jesus Christ, rejected the idea of divine inspiration of the Bible and the deity of Christ.
 "Fraser argues that Adams' "theistic rationalism, like that of the other Founders, was a sort of middle ground between Protestantism and deism."
-By contrast, David L. Holmes has argued that John Adams, beginning as a Congregationalist, ended his days as a Christian Unitarian, accepting central tenets of the Unitarian (vs orthodox) creed but also accepting Jesus as the redeemer of humanity and the biblical account of his miracles as true.
+By contrast, David L. Holmes has argued that John Adams, beginning as a Congregationalist, ended his days as a Christian Unitarian, accepting central tenets of the Unitarian (vs. orthodox) creed but also accepting Jesus as the redeemer of humanity and the biblical account of his miracles as true.
 In common with many of his Protestant contemporaries, Adams criticized the claims to universal authority made by the Roman Catholic Church.
-In 1796, Adams denounced political opponent Thomas Paine's criticisms of Christianity in his Deist book The Age of Reason, saying, "The Christian religion is, above all the religions that ever prevailed or existed in ancient or modern times, the religion of wisdom, virtue, equity and humanity, let the Blackguard Paine say what he will.""
+In 1796, Adams denounced political opponent Thomas Paine's criticisms of Christianity in his Deist book The Age of Reason, saying, "The Christian religion [as he understood it] is, above all the religions that ever prevailed or existed in ancient or modern times, the religion of wisdom, virtue, equity and humanity, let the Blackguard Paine say what he will.""